mainmatter/mainmatter.com/blog/_posts/2019-05-08-may-monthly-update.md

 We’re very excited to announce that [Samanta de Barros](https://twitter.com/sami_dbc) has joined simplabs.

-Samantha started out her career as a .Net and Java developer before shifting her attentions to Ember and Rails as she preferred the agility of web applications.
-Her work as a consultant helped Samantha to build experience with many different types of companies.
+Samanta started out her career as a .Net and Java developer before shifting her attentions to Ember and Rails as she preferred the agility of web applications.
+Her work as a consultant helped Samanta to build experience with many different types of companies.
 She has shared this experience in talks at events including EmberConf and JSDay Uy.

 Our CEO Marco says _“I'm very happy to have Samanta on board.
 Her expertise with both Ember.js and Rails as well as experience with consulting international clients and as a public speaker make her a great fit to our team and we all look forward to working with her.”_